Those Were The Days

 Pierre Trudeau becomes Prime Minister of Canada on 20th April, following the resignation of Lester Pearson.

-Tory MP Enoch Powell attacks immigration policies in a speech given in Birmingham on 21st April.
+Tory MP Enoch Powell attacks the government's immigration policies in a speech given in Birmingham on Saturday, 20th April.
+He is dismissed from the Shadow Cabinet by Edward Heath a few hours later.

-New 5-pence and 10-pence coins are put into circulation in the UK on 23rd April, in preparation for decimalisation in 1971.
+New five-pence and ten-pence coins are put into circulation in the UK on Tuesday, 23rd April, in preparation for decimalisation in 1971.

 On 24th April the International Olympic Committee withdraws its invitation to South Africa to participate in the 1968 Olympics.
 African nations had threatened to boycott the Games if South Africa took part.

-The hippie musical Hair opens at the Baltimore Theatre, New York on 28th April.
+The hippie musical Hair opens on Broadway at the Biltmore Theatre on 29th April.

 |